flppgg/pdf2text2pdf/README.md

 &nbsp;

 The Python script is still a beta version that needs testing fixing.
-In theory it should support every language included in UTF-8, although this is still far away.
+In theory it should support every language included in UTF-8, although we are still far from that.

+If you would like to contribute please send your comments, Thanks!